-To whom it May Concern:
+To Whom It May Concern:

 In accordance with current regulations, I wish to declare that I am pregnant.

-my physician or other health care pregarding my participation in theory stand that I must submit to the PTA Proprofessional indicating any restrictions of or clinical coursework.
-This letter must submit a "return to conduty" following delivery. and recommendations st be updated as I progress
+my physician or other health ca regarding my participation in the derstand that I must submit to the PTA Progre professional indicating any restrictions a eory or clinical coursework.
+This letter must nderstand that I must submit a "return to cliern to duty" following delivery. and recommendations t be updated as I progress

 Student Name Signature Date

-With drawal of Declaration of Pregnancy
+w ithdrawal of Declaration of Pregnancy

 To Whom It May Concern,

-• rawing my previous declaration of pregremoval of any clinical scheduling cha •
+• thdrawing my previous declaration of pregr the removal of any clinical scheduling chan